bruab/onestar/_posts/2024-06-20-george-bernard-shaw.md

 image: assets/images/george-bernard-shaw.png
 date: 2024-06-20
 excerpt: '"...he has not a touch of the poetical in his composition"'
-bio: 'Nobel Prize winner, "the most important English-language playwright after Shakespeare"'
+bio: 'Nobel Prize winner, "the most important English-language playwright after Shakespeare."'
 submitted_by: ""
 featured: false
 ---